nunombispo/FastAPI-DjangoDRF-Flask-Comparison/README.md

 # FastAPI vs Django REST Framework vs Flask Comparison

 A comprehensive comparison of three popular Python web frameworks: **FastAPI**, **Django REST Framework (DRF)**, and **Flask**.
-This project includes production-ready Docker configurations and a benchmarking script to test CRUD operations across all three frameworks.
+This project includes production-ready Docker configurations with separate PostgreSQL instances for each application and a benchmarking script to test CRUD operations across all three frameworks.

 ## 🏗️ Project Structure